Stability Analysis of Discrete-Time Linear Complementarity Systems: Introduction

 In this paper, we focus on the stability analysis of the \dlcs\, and the development of algorithms for computing a Lyapunov function certifying stability.
 The paper makes three main contributions.

 First, in \S\ref{sec:stability} we derive sufficient conditions for the stability of a \dlcs\, using two quadratic Lyapunov functions.
 The first Lyapunov function is a quadratic function that depends only on the states of the \dlcs~\eqref{dlcs}.
 Such a Lyapunov function is referred to as a \emph{Common Quadratic Lyapunov Function} (CQLF)~\cite{Liberzon2003, Shorten2007}.
 The second Lyapunov function is a quadratic function that depends on both the states and complementarity variables of the \dlcs~\eqref{dlcs}.
 This is the discrete-time analogue of the \emph{Extended Quadratic Lyapunov Function} (EQLF) introduced in~\cite{CamlibelPangShen2006}.
+The EQLF is a piecewise-quadratic function of the state variables.
 The stability conditions are provided under the assumption that $\ComplCompl$ is a Q-matrix and a R$_0$-matrix~\cite{CottlePangStone}.
 The Q-matrix is the largest class of matrices for which the complementarity constraints in~\eqref{dlcs:compl} have a solution for all $x_k$.
 Our assumptions on the matrix $F$ are weaker than those used in~\cite{Aydinoglu2020,CamlibelPangShen2006}.

 Second, in \S\ref{sec:algorithm} we present exact algorithms for computing the CQLF and EQLF for a \dlcs.
 The computation of Lyapunov functions requires finding a feasible solution for a copositive program that is defined over a nonconvex cone---in particular, the union of convex cones.
 It is well-known that checking whether a given matrix is copositive is a co-NP-complete problem~\cite{MurtyKabadi1987}.
 We pose the problem of computing the Lyapunov functions as semi-infinite programming problem and devise a cutting-plane algorithm.
 The cutting plane algorithm alternates a linear programming master problem and a separation problem formulated as a Mixed Integer Quadratically Constrained Program (MIQCP).
 Numerical experiments demonstrating the utility of the algorithm are presented in \S\ref{sec:numerics}.